jhonatanmacazana/vscode-boilerplates/README.md

 Currently supports:

 * c code
+* react with parcel for fast development projects
-* server creation and provisioning
+* server creation and provisioning with terraform and ansible
 * typescript express server with postgress support with typeorm
 * typescript library application